at-raposo/at-raposo/README.md

 <h2 align="center">About Me</h2>

-My name is Andy Raposo and I am currently a technical automation student at the São Paulo Technical School.
-I am passionate about programming and I am focused on mastering C++/C, Arduino, and Python languages.
+My name is Andy Raposo and I am currently a Technical Automation student at the ETEC(São Paulo Technical School).
+I am passionate about programming and I am focused on mastering in embedded systems.

 As a technical automation student, I have been exposed to various areas of automation such as control systems, instrumentation, and process automation.
-However, my interest in programming led me to focus on learning these three programming languages.
+However, my interest in programming to make the embedded systems run correctly.

 ###